Creating a Service Process

 A Service Process specifies:

-- Description and Service Procedures — what the service entails
+- Description, Work Centre, and Process Notes - what the service entails

-- Default Status and Priority — applied to generated work orders
+- Starting Status and Priority - applied to generated work orders

 Viewing existing Service Processes